Photo by Nick Sarro

 York, Maine, has been a popular summer resort destination for decades.
 It’s a beautiful coastal town, and there is no lack of things to do there in the summer.
 Of course, summer in York means in-season prices and crowds.

-Why not avoid both and visit the city in the wintertime.
-You’ll enjoy the perks of off-season vacationing and get to see the city differently.
+Why not avoid both and visit the village in the wintertime.
+You’ll enjoy the perks of off-season vacationing and get to see York differently.
 Don’t worry.
 There are still plenty of things to do.
 You can start by adding these ten items to your itinerary of things to do in York, Maine, in winter.

 1. Experience Mt.
 Agamenticus